 To access these services, you will generally need a referral

 form from your health professional who may be your doctor (GP or specialist), your midwife, physiotherapist, chiropractor or other allied health personnel.
-Some procedures do not require referrals, for example, a chest x-ray as part of an immigration application.
-Rarely, you may request an examination without a prior referral.

 It is the responsibility of the radiologist on duty to decide whether an examination should be performed, whether or not you have a referral.
 The radiologist may modify the requested examination or even substitute a different test if it is in your best (health) interests.
 He or she is legally responsible